 He has attended numerous project management symposiums and training sessions to earn his Professional Development Units (PDUs) and maintain an active status of his credential.

 John is fortunate to work in the Project Management Office (PMO) with several senior project managers.
-The PMO Director continually reinforces the need to apply a strict code of conduct where the project managers are expected to use the same terms to ensure consistency between project teams.
+The PMO Director continually reinforces the need to apply a strict code of conduct.
+Project managers are expected to use the same terms to ensure consistency between project teams.

-Over the recent years, many employees who previously served on project teams have retired.
+Many employees who previously served on project teams have retired recently.
 New accountants, underwriters, customer service personnel, and information technology resources have been hired.
-Several individuals have no project experience.
-Some newbies are being assigned to John’s project teams.
+Several individuals have little project experience.
+Some newbies are being assigned to John's project teams.

-If you were a fly on the wall, what would you see in John’s communication?
+If you were a fly on the wall, what would you hear in John's communication?

-In a conversation with the project sponsor, John attempts to explain an entity relationship diagram and why it is critical to normalize the database.
+John, the project manager, attempts to explain an entity relationship diagram (ERD) to his project sponsor.
 The sponsor politely nods her head while thinking about her next meeting with the Chief Financial Officer.

 What is the curse of knowledge?